MathematicGuy/RemoteObsidian/Artificial Intelligence/Mathematic  for Machine Learning.md

 ![[Pasted image 20240306113509.png]]
 1) subtract to the 1st equ
-2) Singular matrixes -> subtract 2nd & 3rd tow the 1st row then subtract the 3rd row to the second row until it reach 1.
+2) Singular matrixes -> subtract 2nd & 3rd row. the 1st row then subtract the 3rd row to the second row until it reach 1.

 ![[Pasted image 20240306171144.png]]